DickinsonRobotics/Jadoop/README.md

      +- LICENSE.txt
 ```

-The JadoopCode directory can be used as the base directory for a project in an
+The Jadoop directory can be used as the base directory for a project in an
 IDE (e.g eclipse).
 The src, test and examples directories should be added as
 source directories in the project.
 The src directory tree contains all of the core
 functionality of Jadoop.
 The test directory contains a collection of JUnit 4